 (7) it is on YouTube

-(8) it is submitted as a private YouTube screener.
-Instead, upload to FilmFreeway or submit it as a Vimeo link.
+(8) it is submitted as a private YouTube screener or as a Dropbox or Google docs link.
+We ONLY accept submissions that are uploaded to FilmFreeway as a file or Vimeo link.
 If it is submitted as a YouTube video, it will NOT be considered even if it is a private link.

 All persons submitting films and videos warrant that they have the authority to submit the work to RSFF.
 Such persons indemnify and hold harmless the Reel Shorts Film Society, its judges, funders, sponsors, directors, staff and volunteers, individually and collectively, from and against all claims, demands, losses, damages, costs, liabilities and expenses including legal expenses arising out of or in connection with any and all claims, including third party claims, based on films/videos/artworks submitted to RSFF.